CheerfulPianissimo/cheerfulpianissimo.github.io/Index.md

-# Cheerful P's Blog
+# Cheerful P's Notes

-Welcome to my blog!
-It's a bit barren (at least for now) but I hope to document my Google Summer Of Code 2024 journey here.
+Welcome to my notebook/blog!
+It's a bit barren (for now) but I hope to start by documenting my Google Summer Of Code 2024 journey here.

 - [GSOC 2024](GSOC/GSOC)